enoughframes/ELOQUENCER___UPDATER/README.md

 The coarse mode (pushing the encoder) in CV Step edition now jumps one octave at a time.

-The font size of the current step note in CV step edition is now bigger to improve readability
+The font size of the current step note in CV step edition is now bigger to improve readability.
 #### Live rec:
 Live recording while song mode is on.
 You can now record longer than one bar melodies.
 Just arrange a sequence of patterns in a part or in a song and “live record” through them